tnwei/exposure-to-code/source/07_numerical_methods.rst

 ..
 Anytime we deal with differentiation or integration --> fast solvers
 ..
 On a large scale: weather prediction

-On a very large scale, numerical methods is used especially since many variables need to introduced (velocity, pressure, temprerature, time, position, carbon dioxide, humidity and so on).
+Numerical methods are also employed on a very large scale for modelling weather in meteorology.
+Numerical methods are heavily featured, especially since many variables need to introduced (velocity, pressure, temprerature, time, position, carbon dioxide, humidity and so on).
 Many difficult differential equations are needed to solve this to make a mathematical weather model.
 In recent times however, a plethora of numerical analysis methods are used in atmospheric modeling such as fluid mechanics and numerical solution of differential equations.
 Localized data is implemented in certain models that are run by parallel supercomputers to aid in this process.

 ..
 Optimization